kremalicious/blog/content/posts/2008-06-19-ubuntu-as-mac-file-server-and-time-machine-volume.md

 ## Netatalk backup disk reaching maximum capacity

-As [Seron](http://www.kremalicious.com/2008/06/ubuntu-as-mac-file-server-and-time-machine-volume/#comment-15122) pointed out in the comments, there is some discussion on the net regarding problems with Netatalk and TimeMachine when the backup disk reaches maximum capacity.
+There is some discussion on the net regarding problems with Netatalk and TimeMachine when the backup disk reaches maximum capacity.
 This is due to missing support for the AFP commands FPSyncDir aka commands 78 and 78 in Netatalk.
 [As a commenter in an ArsTechnica forum says](http://episteme.arstechnica.com/eve/forums/a/tpc/f/942005082731/m/370002065931?r=782005065931#782005065931): "As soon as your backup volume will reach max capacity, it will self destruct because of it."

 In the forum you'll also find some links to various patches to avoid problems with that.
 If you have tested such patch please post your experiences in the comments for this article.